Speakers at Lead the Way Conference 2026

 Click to read bio

 Dan Shandler is a Co-Founder and Director of Elephant Ed.
 Dan is a passionate educator dedicated to shaping safer, more respectful school communities.
 With over a decade of experience, Dan has presented to tens of thousands of young people, parents and teachers on national and international stages, helping audiences navigate complex conversations around consent, relationships and online safety with clarity and confidence.
-Elephant Ed partners with more than 500 schools across Australia and now delivers evidence-based, age-appropriate programs to more than 100,000 participants each year.
-Elephant Ed is endorsed as a Trusted eSafety Provider by the eSafety Commissioner and is included in the Australian Council for Educational Research directory for evidence-based student wellbeing programs.

 Click to read bio